POLS 1113 American Federal Government

 This course provides an introduction to the politics and methods of modern public finance and budgeting.
 Topics covered include the budget process and cycle, revenue sources, expenditure analysis, fiscal federalism, budget balancing, budget implementation, budget adaptability, controls, management analysis, procurement, debt management, deficit reduction, capital financing, and the role of budgeting in the overall context of the political economy.
 Prerequisites: ACCT 2203 and POLS 1113.

 A seminar in selected topics in politics.
-Topics and credits may vary each time course is offered (1–3 credit hours).
+Topics and credits may vary each time the course is offered (1–3 credit hours).
 May be repeated with changes of topic.
 Prerequisite: POLS 1113.
 (Formerly POLS 2890)

 This course analyzes factors influencing voting choices, campaign strategies and techniques, changes and trends in U.S. elections, and methods of predicting and interpreting election results.